HXR/kvmcheck/README.md

 # kvmcheck
 Utility for verifiyng hardware enablement for KVM

-/WARNING/: Don't parse output - It will change
+*WARNING*: Don't parse output - It will change

 ## Usage
 ```